TheCyberArcher/EndeavourOS-Privacy/README.md

 Open the VPN and set the connexion to « autostart ».
 Enter your mullvad login, a unique code of numbers.
 In VPN settings, choose DNS content blocker.
-Select Ads, Tracker, Malware, Gambling, Adult Content, Social Media (Important part to protect yourself on the internet)
+Select Ads, Tracker, Malware, Gambling, Adult Content and Social Media.